Endometriosis Solutions

-If you have endometriosis, you’ve probably heard some version of:
+If you have painful periods, diagnosed or undiagnosed endometriosis, you’ve probably heard some version of:

 “Periods are supposed to hurt.”